Francesco99975/credivault/README.md

 # Credivault

-## An application to securely store and retreive your passwords.
+## An application to securely store and retreive your credentials.

 ---

-> Project Status: Work in Progrss
+> Project Status: Version 1.0 Released